 Haysden Country Park, Kent

 Spreading out from the town of Tonbridge into the Kent countryside, Haysden Country Park consists of three lakes and multiple rivers and streams, making it the ideal spot to spend some time next to the water.
-The main lake, Barden Lake, is best for a waterside stroll — a gravel footpath reaches all the way around it, with a lap taking 30-45 minutes at an average pace.
+The main lake, Barden Lake, is best for a waterside stroll — a gravel footpath reaches all the way around, with a lap taking 30-45 minutes at an average pace.
 Bikes are allowed around one half of the lake, as part of the Tudor Trail, a route between Tonbridge Castle and Penshurst Place.
-Fishermen dot the edge of the lake, birds swim across it, and it's a peaceful way to spend some time.
+Fishermen dot the edge of the lake, birds paddle across it — bliss.

 Hever Castle, Kent